MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bitsadmin-sethttpmethod.md

 ---
 title: bitsadmin sethttpmethod
-description: Reference topic for the bitsadmin sethttpmethod command, which sets the HTTP verb to use. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for the bitsadmin sethttpmethod command, which sets the HTTP verb to use. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article